Based on Hove & Portslade in the Great War (2014) by Judy Middleton, page 199 and with kind permission of the author

 He was given an appointment on the War Savings Committee.
 He died in London on 25 October 1918 of pneumonia after an illness lasting just two days.

-His body was brought back to Brighton by train, accompanied by relatives, and he was buried in the Jewish Cemetery at Brighton – Revd B. B. Lieberman, minister of the synagogue, conducted the ceremony.
+His body was brought back to Brighton by train, accompanied by relatives, and he was buried in the Jewish Cemetery, Florence Place at Brighton – Revd B. B. Lieberman, minister of the synagogue, conducted the ceremony.
 There were many floral tributes including wreaths from the Sussex Masonic Club and the Sussex Motor Yacht Club.

 The quotation is taken from Hove’s Roll of Honour at Hove Reference Library.

-We currently have no image of Lieutenant Arthur Sampson Marks.
+We currently have only one image of Lieutenant Arthur Sampson Marks.